BrianAllred/srb2kart/README.md

 In order to persist data through server shutdowns, bind the '/data' volume to a host directory.

 `docker run -d --name srb2kart -p 5029:5029/udp -v /path/on/host/data:/data brianallred/srb2kart`

+#### Getting listed on the Master Server list

+Pass `-room <id>` as a parameter after the image name, where `<id>` is either 33 for Standard or 28 for Casual.

+`docker run -d --name srb2kart -p 5029:5029/udp brianallred/srb2kart -room 33`

+#### Literally any other command line parameter

+Pass the parameter after the image name.

+`docker run -d --name srb2kart -p 5029:5029/udp brianallred/srb2kart -password 1234`